Dissipative iFIR filters for data-driven design: Design of dissipative 1DOF/2DOF iFIR

-Theorem \ref{thm:dissipativityCases} makes clear that Cases \textbf{A} and \textbf{C} can be guaranteed only if the integral part of the iFIR controller is \emph{removed}, that is, if $\gamma = 0$.
-In fact, Cases \textbf{A} and \textbf{C} call for iFIR controllers $C$ with a finite $\ell_2$ gain.
-This is not feasible when an integrator acts in parallel to the FIR component of the controller.
+Cases \textbf{A} and \textbf{C} are feasible only if the integrator is removed by the iFIR ($\gamma = 0$), as they both require finite $\ell_2$ gain.
 For simplicity of the exposition, in what follows we will not insist on this distinction.